Adult Student Eligibility for NA

 A student who is working in a hospital or student teaching is not considered as participating in a state or federally financed work-study.
 The student is receiving class credits, not earnings or tuition credit.

 NA student eligibility based on work-study participation continues through vacations, breaks in the school year, and between semesters or quarters.
-The student is required to have been participating in the work-study during the school period prior to the break and must plan on continuing the work-study once classes resume.
+The student is required to have been participating in the work-study during the school period before the break and must plan on continuing the work-study once classes resume.

 NOTE NA students may contact the school for more information on work-study programs.